 Georgina Dodge joined Bucknell as associate provost for diversity, equity & inclusion in August 2017.

-Reporting to the provost and serving on the Provost's Council, Dodge oversees four campus organizations, including the Office of Accessibility Resources; the Office of Civic Engagement; the Griot Institute for Africana Studies; and the Teaching and Learning Center.
+Reporting to the provost and serving on the Provost's Council, Dodge oversees five campus organizations, including the Center for the Study of Race, Ethnicity & Gender; the Office of Accessibility Resources; the Office of Civic Engagement; the Griot Institute for Africana Studies; and the Teaching & Learning Center.
 Georgina also holds the title of adjunct associate professor of English.

 A U.S. Navy veteran, She also serves on the President's Diversity Council, which in 2014 embarked on a five-year Diversity Plan for Bucknell.
 The plan embraces the concept of diversity as necessary for achieving a vibrant, inclusive community that reflects the world beyond Bucknell, challenges and encourages the broadening of perspectives and worldviews and helps prepare students to make valuable contributions as citizens of a diverse, globally integrated world.